-- (a) Any court hearing a case regarding Forest Service action must weigh the benefits of taking short-term action versus the potential long-term harm of inaction (fire, etc.). - Sec.
-905- Conditions on Forest Service Road Decommissioning - (a) If the Forest Service is considering decommissioning a road in a fire-prone area, the Forest Service must consult with the local government and consider alternatives before taking action.
+Sec.
+904- Conditions on Forest Service Road Decommissioning

+• If the FS is considering decommissioning a road in a fire-prone area, the Forest Service must consult with the local government and consider alternatives before taking action.
 Additionally, the regional forester must sign off on any road closure in a high fire prone area.
-The Forest Service has been closing and decommissioning roads at a high rate even though these roads are needed to thin forests and fight fires. - Sec.
-906- Prohibition on Application of Eastside Screens Requirements on National Forest Lands - (a) The Northwest Forest plan interim management direction required "eastside screens" meaning no trees over 21" could be cut east of the Cascades in Oregon and
+The FS has been closing and decommissioning roads at a high rate even though these roads are needed to thin forests and fight fires.

+Sec.
+905- Prohibition on Application of Eastside Screens Requirements on National Forest Lands

+• The Northwest Forest plan interim management direction required "eastside screens" meaning no trees over 21" in diameter could be cut east of the Cascades in Oregon and Washington states.
-Washington states.
 Grand Fir, a tree species with no ecological value, often grows in excess of 21" in diameter and serves as a ladder fuels for catastrophic wildfire.
-This provision removes this restriction on Forest Service management and will help to reduce catastrophic wildfire.
+This provision removes this restriction on FS management and will help to reduce catastrophic wildfire.

 Sec.
-907- Use of Site-Specific Land and Resource Management Plan Amendments for Certain Projects and Activities on National Forest Lands
+906- Use of Site-Specific Land and Resource Management Plan Amendments for Certain Projects and Activities on National Forest Lands

-(a) In many parts of the country, national forests are operating under outdated forest plans (some were last updated in the 80's and 90's).
+• In many parts of the country, national forests are operating under outdated forest plans (some were last updated in the 80's and 90's).
 As a result, plans may not allow the forest management necessary to successfully thin a forest to prevent catastrophic fire.
-This provision would allow the Forest Service to amend forest plans in these cases.
+This provision would allow the FS to amend forest plans in these cases.
 Public involvement and input is still required.

 Sec.
-908- Knutson-Vandenberg Act Modification
+907- Knutson-Vandenberg Act Modification

-(a) Amends section 3(a) of the Act of June 9, 1930 to require the Forest Service to use Knutson-Vandenberg authorities (retained receipts) for certain purchases.
-The section further allows the use of KV dollars on any national forest within the Forest Service Region.
+• Amends section 3(a) of the Act of June 9, 1930 to require the FS to use Knutson-Vandenberg authorities (retained receipts) for certain purchases.
+The section further allows the use of Knutson-Vandenberg dollars on any national forest within the Forest Service Region.
 It does not allow the Secretary to charge Knutson-Vandenberg with overhead costs for forest management projects.